Gravity-Bridge/Gravity-Docs/docs/frontend-creation.md

 ## Sending tokens from Ethereum through Gravity Bridge to another chain

 This feature will become available after the Mercury upgrade and is extremely straightforward to use.
 Following the steps outlined in [Sending tokens from Ethereum to Gravity Bridge](#sending-tokens-from-ethereum-to-gravity-bridge) simply replace the `gravity1<hex>` bech32 encoded address with the chain prefix of your choice for example a deposit to `osmosis1` will go to Osmosis and `cosmos1` will go to the Cosmos Hub.

 This does require some setup though.
-Before you can use this feature you must make sure the address prefix you are interested in using has been mapped to an IBC channel with a [UpdateHrpIbcChannelProposal](https://github.com/osmosis-labs/bech32-ibc/blob/master/proto/bech32ibc/v1beta1/gov.proto#L15).
+Before you can use this feature you must make sure the address prefix you are interested in using has been mapped to an IBC channel using the command `gravity tx bech32ibc update-hrp-ibc-record` to create a governance proposal

-TODO:

-1. Add step by step guide for UpdateHrpIbcChannelProposal in custom-gov.md
-1. Provide a way to check if a prefix has already been registered
+Once this proposal has passed simply call `Gravity.sol` `sendToCosmos` endpoint with a native address (for example one starting with `cosmos1`) and the transaction will be instantly forwarded.

 ## Sending tokens from another chain through Gravity Bridge and to Ethereum